 DISCLAIMER: I now (March 2013) work for Virgin Media as a contract PHP Developer.
 The views below are on Virgin’s Superhub service and do not reflect my views on the project I am working on (which is a great project) or any of Virgin’s development.
-These views still stand and I will not be censored.

 UPDATE: The most recent (July 2012) and updated post about our Virgin Media problems is here.

 Ok, so at home we have Virgin Media Super Hub with the 50Mb package.
 To cut a long story short, it’s shit.
 The following is a complaint from my housemate that he’s sent to the top people at Virgin as we’ve had it to our wits’ end with them.
 I’m sticking it here for visibility and the hope that someone else can empathize with us.

 FYI.
 I’m not the typical complaining customer - I’ve been with Virgin since they were Blueyonder (and whatever before that) and the service was great, but the new service for the 50Mb Super Hub is the worst service I’ve ever had.
 Ever.
 We switched from Sky to Virgin on the promise it would be a great, fast service which it is not.
 We never had any problems with Sky and I’m thinking of switching back - I can get a discount as well seeing as I work there :)

 Firstly, I hope this is the correct email address to contact yourself.

 Secondly, I apologise for being one of those annoying customers who tries to bypass the usual complaints system and “go to the top” however after the 55 minute phone call I just had with your customer services team, I really don’t know what else to do.

 To give you a brief history of our account: